A Note from the St Francis Business Office

 We call our parishioners to give in proportion to what we’ve received because God expects at least that of us, and to give generously because that is what people do who follow Jesus.

-Our stewardship campaign has begun.
+Our stewardship campaign for 2018 has begun.
 We’re asking you to give generously to support the work God does in and through you at St. Francis.
 You can pledge by the traditional method, filling out a pledge card and returning it to us through the offering plate at a service or at the church office.

 Look for more in our newsletter ‘Sounds’ on how and why this is a meaningful opportunity for you to strengthen your relationship with our church and our Lord.